• Skip to primary navigation

 Ingredients for Lemon Shortbread Bars

-• 1 tablespoon lemon juice – provides the lemon flavour.
-I squeeze the juice from a fresh lemon.
+• Lemon juice – squeezed from a fresh lemon.

 For the Lemon Glaze

-• Lemon zest - optional.
+• Lemon zest - to top the glaze.

 How to Make Lemon Shortbread Bars

-1. Preheat the oven to gas mark 4/350oF/180oC and line an 8 x 8-inch baking tin with parchment paper.
+1. Preheat the oven to gas mark 4/350oF/180oC/160℃ fan and line an 8 x 8-inch baking tin with parchment paper.
 Ensure you leave some overhang to lift the shortbread out the tin.
-Read tutorial on how to line a square baking tin.

-2. To a medium size bowl add the plain flour, salt and cornflour.
+To a medium size bowl add the plain flour, salt and cornflour.
 Whisk them together and set aside.

-To a large bowl or stand mixer bowl with a paddle attached, cream together the butter and icing sugar until fluffy.
-If you don’t have a stand mixer then use a hand mixer.
+2. To a large bowl or stand mixer bowl with a paddle attached, cream together the butter and icing sugar until fluffy.
 Add in the lemon juice, vanilla extract and lemon extract and combine.
+Pour in the dry ingredients and continue to combine until a dough forms.

-4. Bake for 25 minutes then allow to completely cool before removing the shortbread from the tin using the overhung parchment paper.
-Make the lemon glaze by combining the icing sugar and lemon juice then drizzle it on top of the shortbread and spread it using a palette knife.
+4. Make the lemon glaze by combining the icing sugar and lemon juice until smooth.
+Pour it on top of the shortbread and spread it using a palette knife.
 Sprinkle on some lemon zest if you want.
 Once the glaze sets cut into 16 pieces then enjoy.

 Recipe Tips